simple-java-mail/smtp-connection-pool/PRODUCT-VISION.md

 The provider owns pools by default and exposes deterministic per-`Session` and global shutdown.
 Graceful shutdown rejects new claims, lets active lease generations finish, and reports completion only after their physical transports close.
 Callers may time out while waiting and escalate through forced shutdown, which invalidates active leases and returns the same lifecycle `Future`.
 The Session keeps its shutting-down manager registered until that handle finishes, so escalation cannot accidentally target an empty replacement manager.
 Claim, manager installation, close, reconnect, and shutdown races have one observable outcome.
 Manager injection is available for applications that own lifecycle centrally.
 A shut-down Session remains closed to claims until cleanup finishes and an explicit registry restart occurs.

-### Locked hybrid delegate selection
+### How the physical SMTP provider is selected

-The public facade protocol is `smtppool`.
+The public protocol name is `smtppool`.
 The provider never registers itself as, or pretends to be, `smtp` or `smtps`.

 The physical delegate is selected through two deliberate entry points that converge on the same allocator and connection identity: